PrzeMazur95/WannabeGuide/README.md

 ## To do
  * CRUD for tasks - done in web - now api
  * categories, an relations between them and tasks
+ * create a middleware for api, to protect from unauthorized requests
  * docker file
  * add new container to phpunit purpose
  * postman documentation